 Almost all of our body's cells (except red blood cells and a few others) can process antigens and present them on MHC I molecules.
-MHC I molecules present "intracytosolic" antigens, such as viruses or intracellular bacteria, as well as self-proteins that have degraded.
-MHC II molecules present "extracytosolic" antigens - antigens that must first be endocytosed or phagocytosed, broken down, and then presented, such as extracellular pathogens.
+MHC I molecules present "intracytosolic" antigens, such as viruses or intracellular bacteria, and degraded self-proteins.
+MHC II molecules present "extracytosolic" antigens, which must first be endocytosed or phagocytosed, broken down, and then presented, such as extracellular pathogens.
 Only "professional antigen-presenting cells" and a few others can present MHC II molecules.
 The professional antigen-presenting cells are:

 - Macrophages